-The Fellow will join the Center for Occupational Health and Safety (COHS) team at the MDH offices in downtown Saint Paul (possibly working virtually due to the COVID-19 pandemic).
+The Fellow will join the Center for Occupational Health and Safety (COHS) team at the MDH offices in downtown Saint Paul (working virtually if desired).
 The COHS supports programs that help reduce the risk of work-related illness and injury and violence and leads the surveillance of occupational health and safety for the state.
-The larger division, Health Promotion and Chronic Disease, monitors and reduces the risk of chronic conditions such as diabetes, heart disease, asthma, and cancer, and includes the Environmental Public Health Tracking program.
-The Fellow will be mentored by the occupational health epidemiologist and the supervisor of the Surveillance, Epidemiology, and Analysis Unit within HPCD.
+The larger division, Injury Prevention and Mental Health (IPMH), monitors and reduces the risk of injuries and adverse mental health outcomes.
+The Fellow will be mentored by the occupational health epidemiologist and the supervisor of the Injury and Violence Epidemiology Unit within IPMH.
 The Fellow will have the opportunity to work with colleagues within MDH, including the State Epidemiologist, as well as numerous other state and local partners.

-Depending on remote work status, the Fellow will have his/her own cubicle equipped with a laptop and docking station, two large screen monitors, phone, file cabinets and office supplies.
-If remote work is necessary, computer equipment will be provided to equip a home office setup.
+Depending on remote work status, the Fellow will have a cubicle equipped with a laptop and docking station, two large screen monitors, phone, file cabinets and office supplies.
+If remote work is desired or required, computer equipment will be provided to equip a home office setup.
 Communal access to printers, copiers, fax machines and a fleet of vehicles are available for business use.
 The fellow will have access to a wellness area, nursing/lactation room, workout facility, and employee breakrooms.
 MDH offices are in downtown St. Paul, which provides access to restaurants, eateries and small businesses.
-IVPS has two staff dedicated to providing clerical and administrative support.
+IPMH has staff dedicated to providing clerical and administrative support.
 The state provides information and technology support to MDH staff through a centralized IT department, which is easily reached via phone or Internet.